mcduta/h5py-demo/README.md

 ```
 qrsh -pe openmpi-savu 20 -l h_rt=01:00:00,m_mem_free=8G -P tomography
 ```
+Singularity is available on the cluster nodes.

 ## `h5py` Experiments

+### Exercise 1
 First, experiment with parallel writes and reads from local disk (`ext4` file system).
 Create a user writable directory in `/tmp` and then obtain an interactive session on Hamilton.
 Use the commands

 ```